-In addition to the three SCANS surveys, the Belt Sea Management Unit has been surveyed in the two MiniSCANS surveys in July 2012 (Viquerat et al., 2014) and in June-July 2020 (Unger et al., 2021, Figure 6).
-The latest abundance estimate of 17,301 (95% CI = 11,695-25,688) is the lowest since the first SCANS survey in 1994, although variance is high.
+In addition to the three SCANS surveys, the Belt Sea Management Unit has been surveyed in the two MiniSCANS surveys in July 2012 (Viquerat et al., 2014) and in June-July 2020 (Unger et al., 2021, Figure 7.1).
+All estimates from SCANS and MiniSCANS surveys are included in table 7.1.

+The latest abundance estimate of 17,301 (95% CI = 11,695-25,688) is the lowest since the SCANS-II survey in 2005.
 A dedicated trend analysis completed by the University of Veterinary Medicine Hannover as a part of the HELCOM BLUES project, could not detect a trend using conventional methods, however using Bayesian statistics a small negative trend could be discerned (Gilles et al., 2022).

-Figure 5.
+Figure 7.1.
 Time series of harbour porpoise mean density estimates for surveys in the Belt Sea population region.
 Surveys either covered solely the distribution range of the population (i.e., western Baltic Sea, Belt Sea, The Sound and Kattegat) (red) or covered a larger area, including the Skagerrak to different extents (blue).
 Figure from Unger et al. 2020.

-Table 1 summarises porpoise abundance estimates from each survey, with the SCANS estimates subdivided into the original blocks (Skagerrak, Kattegat and Belt Seas) and then within the management unit area of the Belt Sea harbour porpoise population in the Kattegat and Belt Seas.
+Table 7.1 summarises porpoise abundance estimates from each survey, with the SCANS estimates subdivided into the original blocks (Skagerrak, Kattegat and Belt Seas) and then within the management unit area of the Belt Sea harbour porpoise population in the Kattegat and Belt Seas.